commerce-docs/devdocs-for-tests/config-guide/mq/rabbitmq-overview.md

 ---
 group: configuration-guide
 title: Message Queues Overview
-ee_only: true
 ---

-The Message Queue Framework (MQF) is a system within {{site.data.var.ee}} that allows a [module](https://glossary.magento.com/module) to publish messages to queues.
+The Message Queue Framework (MQF) is a system that allows a [module](https://glossary.magento.com/module) to publish messages to queues.
 It also defines the consumers that will receive the messages asynchronously.
 The MQF uses [RabbitMQ](http://www.rabbitmq.com) as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 The following diagram illustrates the Message Queue Framework.